AlexWatson1212/embracing-authenticity/_posts/2025-06-21-parenting-through-the-pain-you-inherited-part-6.md

 ---
-filename: 2025-06-21-parenting-through-the-pain-part-6.md
+filename: 2025-06-21-parenting-trhough-part-6.md
 layout: post
-title: Parenting Through the Pain You Inherited – Part 6
+title: Parenting Through– Part 6
 date: 2025-06-21
 tags: parenting, perseverance, self-compassion
 description: There’s no neat bow at the end of this journey — just a quiet truth: I’m still here.
 I’m still trying.
 And for today, that’s enough.